-TPD Cover - because sickness and accidents happen
+Total and Permanent Disability (TPD) Cover - because sickness and accidents happen

 TPD Cover pays a lump sum if you're totally and permanently disabled.
-For example, if you're totally and permanently unable to engage in either your own or any occupation or you suffer loss of limbs or sight or loss of independent existence.
+There are different definitions of total and permanent disability that can apply, for example, if you're totally and permanently unable to engage in either your own or any occupation or you suffer loss of use of limbs or sight or loss of independent existence.

-For the full definition of TPD please refer to the definitions starting on page 130.
+For the full definitions of TPD please refer to the definitions starting on page 128.